matthewpalmer/Responsive-iOS-Grid-System/README.md

 __Note the 's' on the plurals.
 I was debating whether to include this.
 Let me know what you think__

 ##Co-ordinates
-Basically, xTwelfthsLeft is the grid co-ordinate (starting from the top left) that is x/12 distance across the view.
-Same with the vertical co-ordinates
+Basically, `xTwelfthsLeft` is the grid co-ordinate (starting from the top left) that is x/12 distance across the view from the left.
+Same with the vertical co-ordinates in `xTwelfthsTop` from the top.

 ##Implementation
 1. Instantiate a new GSSystem with `GSSystem *someNewSystem = [[GSSystem alloc]init];`